vern2016/project1--Dynamic-sketch./README.md

-# Project #1 -- create a dynamic sketch, including a scene, a hero, and the gold nugget.
+# Project #1 -- dynamic sketch with hero chasing gold:
-+ scene with sky, grass, sun, tree, and house,
++ Scene with sky, grass, sun, tree, and house,
-+ gold nugget that appears when mouse is clicked
++ Gold nugget that appears when mouse is clicked
-+ hero who chases the gold
++ Hero who chases the gold
-+ score _(increases by 100 when hero gets near enough to gold)
++ Score _(increases by 100 when hero gets near enough to gold)

 ## SCENE: